-Who could imagine some weeks ago that the whole world would go to “lockdown” due to the Corona Covid-19 virus, and everybody traveling needs to be for a certain period in “quarantine”?
-All this belonged to history, most of us thought… or the younger generation probably never heard of it before…
+Who could imagine in March 2020, that the whole world would go to “lockdown” due to the Corona Covid-19 virus, and when traveling many times a “quarantine” is requested?
+All this belonged to history, most of us thought… or the younger generation probably never heard of the word “quarantine” before…

-So let’s see how the quarantine was organized on Syros island in a previous century.
+So let’s see how the quarantine was organized on the Greek island of Syros, in a previous century.

 Since 2005, during the summer months, Omilo is organizing its Greek Language and Culture courses on the island of Syros.
 The Omilo students usually fly to Athens or Mykonos, and from there travel by boat to Hermoupolis, the harbor of Syros island, and capital of all Cycladic islands.

 When you are about to arrive and face the harbor, you have a magnificent view over the hills of Hermoupolis and Ano Syros.
 When you look to the left, on the southern extremity of the port, you also see a stone building, which once was the island’s quarantine, the “Lazaretto”.
 Nowadays, the building is beautifully lit at night, so it is easy to spot.

 The Lazaretto had been built between 1839 and 1841 and back then travelers coming by from Turkey or Egypt stayed for about a week in the lazaretto, to avoid the possibility of a contagious disease transmission, as the plague.

 As you can imagine, there are plenty of things to say about this interesting building and its different purposes throughout history.

 The architect who built the lazaretto was King Otto’s Bavarian engineer, Wilhelm von Weiler.
 It had 32 “studios” with a fireplace and a separate kitchen and bathroom for travelers as well as galleys and offices for the administrative staff.